Health unit probes whether COVID-19 variant behind 2nd Ontario long-term care home outbreak | CBC News

 Health unit probes whether COVID-19 variant behind 2nd Ontario long-term care home outbreak

-Variant 1st detected in U.K. found in person linked to another outbreak in Simcoe Muskoka
+Variant detected in U.K. found in person tied to another outbreak in Simcoe Muskoka

 The Simcoe Muskoka District Health Unit is investigating whether an outbreak at a long-term care home in the town of Bradford West Gwillimbury is due to the variant first detected in the United Kingdom.

-"Given this situation, we are working together in partnership with the residence to implement additional measures to contain the spread while pursuing the necessary tests to determine if it is the U.K. variant of COVID-19 that is the cause of this outbreak," Gardner said in a new release.

 The health unit said it is investigating "all other connections" to the person who tested positive.
-Gardner said the person worked in a retail setting in Simcoe County that offered curbside pickup, and two COVID-19 cases are linked to this setting.
+Gardner said the person has worked in a retail setting in Simcoe County that offered curbside pickup, and two COVID-19 cases are linked to this setting.
+He declined to name the retail setting and the exact location.

 The news comes after the health unit said the variant is behind a deadly outbreak at Roberta Place Long Term Care in Barrie, Ont., on Saturday.
 Genome sequencing on six COVID-19 samples from the home have been identified as the highly contagious variant.